JROTC at CDH

 - Enhance patriotism and encourage students to serve their country and community as informed citizens and leaders.

 There is absolutely no military obligation associated with JROTC, but those interested in military service will benefit from participation in JROTC.

 JROTC In The Classroom

 JROTC is a four-year coeducational program that is offered as an elective course each trimester.
 The JROTC curriculum is nationally accredited and designed to develop students in the areas of leadership, personal responsibility, citizenship, and service.
 The instructors combine theory and practice to enhance the students' experience.
-The coursework is intentionally progresses through grades 9-12 so that students have the opportunity to model, lead, and teach their peers.
-The several sections of the class met every other day, pairing with Physical Education in 9th grade and study hall in grades 10-12.
+The coursework progresses through grades 9-12 so that students have the opportunity to model, lead, and teach their peers.
+The several sections of the class meet every other day, pairing with Physical Education in 9th grade and study hall in grades 10-12.
 Four years of JROTC will fulfill all health and physical education requirements.
 Open to every student at CDH, girls and boys share the top leadership positions each year.

 To find out more about our course options and class details, download the JROTC curriculum.

 The CDH Advantage!

 The Junior Reserve Officers' Corps (JROTC) is a very important and unique part of Cretin-Derham Hall.
 The program had its beginnings in 1917 when Brother Justinus Elzear added JROTC to the school's curriculum.
 The tradition of leadership that began over a century ago continues today.
 We have enjoyed an unbroken record of JROTC's highest award, Honor Unit with Distinction, since its inception in 1929-30.
 Our graduates are proven leaders in business, government, the church, and the military.